whonut/whonut.github.io/about.md

 My name's Dylan Evans.
 I'm a university student from the UK studying Mathematics and Physics.
-I enjoy programming, wheelchair basketball, Dungeons and Dragons and any mixture of those things I can get away with.
+I enjoy programming, wheelchair basketball, Dungeons and Dragons, and any mixture of those things I can get away with.
 I also have cerebral palsy.